 If you want to sell physical products online, launching a Shopify store is one of the best options available.

 In this guide, I will outline all of the steps required to start your own Shopify online store from scratch.

-But before we begin, let’s see what exactly Shopify is?
+But before we begin, let’s have some introduction.

 What is Shopify?

 Shopify is an e-commerce platform that allows you to create an online store and sell products.

 You can use them to sell both digital and physical products, as well as services and consultations, memberships, ticketed experiences, classes and lessons, rentals, and so on.

 Whether you are a large or small business, whether you sell on social media or elsewhere, Shopify is for everyone who wants to sell items without any HASSLE!